Wk 5 2025 – Does Honda have a Strategy for India?

 We start this newsletter with some doodling that we did in our editorial room yesterday.
 We were trying to make sense of why Honda is playing so passively in the Indian market.
 This is what we came up with.

 Honda is not a startup that has to prove anything to anyone.
-They have a nearly 50% share of the Indian scooter market, a share that has not dropped one bit due to electric scooter startups (see the data in our writeup).
+They have a nearly 50% share of the Indian scooter market, a share that has not dropped one bit due to electric scooter startups (see the data in our write-up).
 India is their most important market.
 India is their most profitable market.
-We don't say that; Honda does.
+We don’t say that; Honda does.

-All they want is to build further brick-by-brick while maintaining their margins.
+All they want is to build further brick by brick while maintaining their margins.

 Hurry?
 That’s for startups living on borrowed time and investor funds.
 This is Honda.
 Our story, published today, has all that and more.